netCommonsEU/PeerStreamer-build/README.md

 This is the PeerStreamer build system that automatizes the build and installation process of PeerStreamer.

-For the moment perform all the operation using the D3.2-testing branch:
+For the moment perform all the operations using the D3.2-testing branch:

 `git clone -b D3.2-testing
 https://github.com/netCommonsEU/PeerStreamer-build.git`